glotzerlab/hoomd-blue/CONTRIBUTING.md

-Contributions are welcomed via pull requests on Bitbucket.
+Contributions are welcomed via pull requests on Github.
 First contact the HOOMD-blue developers prior to beginning your work to ensure that your plans mesh well with the planned development direction and standards set for the project.
 Then implement your code.

-Submit a pull request on bitbucket.
+Submit a pull request on Github.
 Multiple developers and/or users will review requested changes and make comments.
 This The rest of this file will be used as a checklist to review the pull request.
 The lead developer will merge into the mainline after the review is complete and approved.